KARthiKReddY563/TCL-Workshop/README.md

 ![Image](https://github.com/user-attachments/assets/2624b0b5-5dbd-4fa1-8902-7d93908bc514)

-In the above figure, we sortted the unique item.
+In the above figure, we sorted the unique item.

 ![Image](https://github.com/user-attachments/assets/c6b7776f-2a78-479f-9e14-6153e29d3b3d)

-In the above figure, we joined the both elements.
+In the above figure, we joined all elements.

 ![Image](https://github.com/user-attachments/assets/6f4faff6-53a7-4117-86b8-63f8d79dd525)

-In the above figure, we can see if the count is greater than 2 then __*__ was concatted at the end of port name.
+In the above figure, we can see if the count is greater than 2 then **"*"** was concatted at the end of port name.

 We have to write the input parameters into .sdc file.
 The script for the mentioned purpose is given below.
 ```